Basic Representations of Genus Zero Nonabelian Hodge Spaces

-The main aim of this work is to formulate a convenient combinatorial way of identifying many conjectural isomorphisms between different genus zero nonabelian Hodge spaces, which should in turn extend to isomorphisms between the related isomonodromy systems, generalising known (multi)dualities between different Lax representations of Painlevé-type equations to the case of arbitrary irregular types.
+The main aim of this work is to formulate a convenient combinatorial way of identifying many conjectural isomorphisms between different genus zero nonabelian Hodge spaces, which should in turn extend to isomorphisms between the related isomonodromy systems, generalising known (multi)dualities between different Lax representations of Painlev\'e-type equations to the case of arbitrary irregular types.

-The term `nonabelian Hodge space', introduced in \cite[Def.
-7]{boalch2018wild}, refers to a class of manifolds that can be seen as moduli spaces for different types of objects.
+The term `nonabelian Hodge space', introduced in \cite[Definition~7]{boalch2018wild}, refers to a class of manifolds that can be seen as moduli spaces for different types of objects.
 On one hand, they are moduli spaces of meromorphic connections with possibly irregular singularities on curves (the de Rham side).
-Via the Riemann-Hilbert-Birkhoff correpondence, they are also moduli spaces of generalised monodromy data, known as wild character varieties \cite{boalch2014geometry, boalch2015twisted} (the Betti side), and, via the nonabelian Hodge correspondence \cite{biquard2004wild}, as moduli spaces of irregular Higgs bundles (the Dolbeault side).
-Furthermore, they carry rich (symplectic, hyperkähler) geometric structures, and give rise to (isospectral and isomonodromic) integrable systems, including many classical integrable systems of interest in mathematical physics such as all Painlevé equations (see e.g. \cite{boalch2018wild} for an overview).
+Via the Riemann--Hilbert--Birkhoff correspondence, they are also moduli spaces of generalised monodromy data, known as wild character varieties \cite{boalch2014geometry, boalch2015twisted} (the Betti side), and, via the wild nonabelian Hodge correspondence \cite{biquard2004wild}, as moduli spaces of irregular Higgs bundles (the Dolbeault side).
+Furthermore, they carry rich (symplectic, hyperk\"ahler) geometric structures, and give rise to (isospectral and isomonodromic) integrable systems, including many classical integrable systems of interest in mathematical physics such as all Painlev\'e equations (see, e.g., \cite{boalch2018wild} for an overview).

-A nonabelian Hodge space $\mathcal M$ depends on the choice of a tuple $(\Sigma, \mathbf a, \bm\Theta,\bm{\mathcal C})$, that we call a\textit{ wild Riemann surface with boundary data}.
-Here the triple $(\Sigma, \mathbf a, \bm\Theta)$ is a \textit{wild Riemann surface} \cite{boalch2014geometry, boalch2021topology}, meaning that $\Sigma$ is a compact Riemann surface, $\mathbf a=\{a_1,\dots, a_m\}\subset \Sigma$ is a finite set of points on $\Sigma$ corresponding to the singularities of the connections giving rise to points of $\mathcal M_{DR}$, the global \textit{irregular class} $\bm\Theta$ encodes the type of singularities that these connections have at each singular point, and $\bm{\mathcal C}$ is a collection of conjugacy classes, encoding the formal monodromies of the connections.
+A nonabelian Hodge space $\mathcal M$ depends on the choice of a tuple $(\Sigma, \mathbf a, \bm\Theta,\bm{\mathcal C})$, that we call a~\textit{wild Riemann surface with boundary data}.
+Here the triple $(\Sigma, \mathbf a, \bm\Theta)$ is a \textit{wild Riemann surface}~\cite{boalch2014geometry, boalch2021topology}, meaning that $\Sigma$ is a compact Riemann surface, $\mathbf a=\{a_1,\dots, a_m\}\subset \Sigma$ is a finite set of points on $\Sigma$ corresponding to the singularities of the connections giving rise to points of $\mathcal M_{\rm dR}$, the global \textit{irregular class} $\bm\Theta$ encodes the type of singularities that these connections have at each singular point, and $\bm{\mathcal C}$ is a collection of conjugacy classes, encoding the \emph{formal monodromies} of the connections.